Demyelination occurs when myelin, which is the protective coating of nerve cells, sustains damage. When this happens, neurological problems can occur.

 Corticosteroids can reduce inflammation and help dampen immune system activity.
 Additionally, pain relief medications — such as acetaminophen and ibuprofen — can help with muscle pain.

-If these treatments are not effective, plasma exchange therapy or intravenous immunoglobulin (IVIG) may help.
-IVIG contains antibodies from healthy donors that bind to the autoantibodies that are causing inflammation, helping remove them from circulation.
+If these treatments are ineffective, plasma exchange therapy or intravenous immunoglobulin (IVIG) are potential short-term treatments for acute episodes.
+IVIG contains antibodies from healthy donors that bind to the autoantibodies causing inflammation, helping remove them from circulation.

 ADEM